 After graduating, Chef Goldman left Baltimore to earn his Baking and Pastry Arts Certificate from The Culinary Institute of America at Greystone in California’s Napa Valley.
 While in Napa, he was a stagiere at The French Laundry, working under celebrated pastry chef Stephen Durfee.
-Chef Goldman left California to become executive pastry chef at the Vail Cascade Hotel and Resort in the mountains of Vail, CO, where he worked with such notable chefs as Jesse Llapitan, now executive chef at the Palace Hotel in San Francisco, CA; and Jason Rogers, currently corporate chef at Oskar Blues Brewery in Longmont, CO.
-He then went to bake bread for Todd English ’82 at Olives in Washington, DC, working under Executive Chef Steve Mannino ’95.
-Chef Goldman came full circle in 2000 when he returned to Baltimore to open his own business.
+Chef Goldman left California to become executive pastry chef at the Vail Cascade Hotel and Resort in Vail, CO and worked under Executive Chef Steve Mannino ’95 in Washington, DC.
+Chef Goldman came full circle in 2000 when he returned to Baltimore to open his own business, Charm City Cakes.

 Known for its out-of-the-ordinary creations inspired by just about anything, Charm City Cakes offers special-occasion cakes made to order, each taking anywhere from 10 to 200 hours to complete.
-Chef Goldman often uses drills, power saws, belt sanders, and blowtorches in making his cakes.
 Before long, the recognition—as well as the cake orders—started pouring in.
-Baltimore City Paper included him on its Best of Baltimore list in both 2002 and 2003, and he was named one of Baltimore’s Up and Comers in 2005.
-His celebrity customers have ranged from Hillary Clinton to Alice Cooper.

-Chef Goldman has been featured on Food Network Challenge, Iron Chef America, Oprah, and The Tonight Show with Jay Leno.
+Chef Goldman has been featured on Food Network Challenge, Iron Chef America, Diners, Drive-ins, and Dives, Oprah, Jimmy Kimmel, The Chew, Rachael Ray, and The Tonight Show with Jay Leno.
 In 2009, he and his brother Willie Goldman authored Ace of Cakes: Inside the World of Charm City Cakes.
-On November 4, 2014, Chef Goldman will release his latest cookbook, Duff Bakes, which includes 135 recipes for a diverse range of goodies, including nutter butter cookies, white chocolate blondies, apple streusel muffins, cereal bars, bacon jalapeno biscuits, banana bourbon cream pie, zucchini lemon cake, and savory bread pudding.
+On November 3, 2015, Chef Goldman released his cookbook, Duff Bakes: Think and Bake Like a Pro at Home, which includes 135 recipes for a diverse range of goodies, including nutter butter cookies, apple streusel muffins, bacon jalapeno biscuits, and zucchini lemon cake.